PAIR-code/lit/documentation/user_guide.md

 ## Comparing Datapoints

-Toggling the **"Compare datapoints"** button in the selection toolbar puts LIT into **datapoint comparison mode**.
+Toggling the **"Compare datapoints"** switch in the mail toolbar puts LIT into **datapoint comparison mode**.
 In this mode, the primary datapoint selection is used a reference datapoint, and any subsequent setting of the primary selection causes it to be compared against the reference point.
 The